Ed Finn: Early years

-Logger's strike
+Loggers' strike

-Under his stewardship The Western Star sympathetically covered the Newfoundland logger's strike of 1958-59.
+Under his stewardship The Western Star sympathetically covered the Newfoundland loggers' strike of 1958-59.
 Finn later wrote of the period "It was such a heated and emotionally charged labour dispute that journalistic objectivity was simply not tolerated... you were either with the paper companies and the government, or you were with a gang of mainland union thugs, which was how the International Woodworkers' of America (IWA) leaders were unfairly depicted."

-Newfoundland Premier Joey Smallwood responded to the labour dispute by introducing legislation to decertify the International Woodworkers of America and also used police to harass picket lines.
+Newfoundland Premier Joey Smallwood responded to the labour dispute by introducing legislation to decertify the International Woodworkers of America.

 Finn, as editor of the Western Star, war ordered by the newspaper's publishers to report only the company's and government's side of the dispute.
-As a result, Finn and two other journalists quit the newspaper.
+As a result, Finn and three other journalists quit the newspaper.
 He and two friends started their own newspaper, The Newfoundland Examiner with Finn as publisher and editor and devoted the journal to uncovering government and business corruption.
 The newspaper was unable to attract advertising revenue and folded after a year.

 Political career

-As a result of the strike, labour unions with the support of the Canadian Labour Congress founded the Newfoundland Democratic Party in 1959 in an attempt to give political expression to the growing workers movement and in an attempt to channel worker opposition to the Liberal government of Joey Smallwood.
+As a result of the strike, labour unions with the support of the Canadian Labour Congress founded the Newfoundland Democratic Party in 1959 in an attempt to give political expression to the workers movement and in an attempt to channel worker opposition to the Liberal government of Joey Smallwood.
 The new party absorbed the small Newfoundland section of the Co-operative Commonwealth Federation and anticipated the 1961 founding of the New Democratic Party (NDP) of Canada by the Canadian Labour Congress and the CCF.

 After being fired by his publisher, Finn was hired by the Canadian Labour Congress and persuaded to lead the Newfoundland Democratic Party into the 1959 provincial election.
 Smallwood sent his Minister of Labour, Charlie Ballam, to run against Finn in Humber West.
 Finn came within less than 300 votes of defeating Ballam.
 He remained leader of the Newfoundland Democratic Party, which became the Newfoundland New Democratic Party, until 1963 and ran in the 1962 provincial election as well as for the federal NDP in Humber—St. George's in the 1962 and 1963 federal elections but was unable to win a seat in either the Newfoundland House of Assembly or the House of Commons of Canada.